BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **The SP shall run asynchrously.**
 - **While the solver is running, the UI shall switch to read-only mode allowing requests for new runs.**
 - **The SP shall be defined to list the SAMMs together with the versions.**
-- **The SPs shall define the applicability (e.g. DCG type version) as well.**
+- **The SPs shall define the applicability (e.g. DAG type version) as well.**
-- **The DCGs shall define a configuration which contains: company policies, DCG type version and the SP version.**
+- **The DAGs shall define a configuration which contains: company policies, DAG type version and the SP version.**

 I tested Crow for the large data transfer from C++ to js.
 The results are satisfactory (i.e. some miliseconds for MBs of data).